-Prepare the questionnaires in order to collect data according to the material topics and key performance indicators that you identified.
+Prepare questionnaires in order to collect data according to material topics and key performance indicators that have been identified.

-Usually, questionnaires include requests for the qualitative (narrative) information (for example, strategic approach, management system, description of the activities / projects, etc.) and for the numeric data (for example, investments, total headcount, air emissions, etc.).
+Usually, questionnaires include requests for qualitative (narrative) information (for example, strategic approach, management system, description of the activities/ projects, etc.), and for the numerical data (for example, investments, total headcount, air emissions, etc.).

-Questionnaires can be divided into separate sections (according the specific areas: Business ethics, HR, Health & Safety, Environmental protection, Product responsibility, etc.).
+Questionnaires can be divided into separate sections according to specific areas (Business ethics, HR, Health & Safety, Environmental Protection, Product Responsibility, etc.).

-According to Comparability, one of the essential GRI principles, the reported information should be presented in a manner that enables stakeholders to analyze changes in the organization’s performance over time and that can support analysis relative to other organizations.
-Include questions regarding the achievements of the company’s strategic goals during the reporting period within the questionnaires, as well as questions regarding progress in each sustainability area in comparison with the preceding reporting period.
-Numeric data should be collected and presented in periods of two to four years.
+According to "Comparability", one of the essential GRI principles, the reported information should be presented in a manner that enables stakeholders to analyze changes in the organization’s performance over time, supporting analysis relative to other organizations.
+Within the questionnaire,include questions regarding the achievements of the company’s strategic goals during the reporting period, as well as questions regarding progress in each sustainability area in comparison to the preceding reporting period.
+Numerical data should be collected and presented in periods of two to four years.

-Many companies have their own comprehensive data acquisition systems (including special tools, software) for collecting quantitative and qualitative data.
+Many companies have their own comprehensive data acquisition systems (special tools, software) for collecting quantitative and qualitative data.
 Such systems are important for managing sustainability issues.

 Analyzing information and data

-Analyze collected information and data.
-Mark (select) the most essential information to include in the report, keeping the key performance indicators and material topics in mind.
-Mark the details.
-Remember that the objective of the report is not to present all available information, but to focus on the key material for the company and its stakeholders.
+Analyze the collected information and data.
+Select the most essential information to include in the report, keeping the key performance indicators and material topics in mind.
+Indulge the details.
+Remember that the objective of the report is not to present all available information, but to focus on key material for the company and its stakeholders.

 To ensure that your company’s information is reliable and meets the needs of key stakeholders, consider having an internal audit and/or review by third party assurance providers.

 - Some companies have internal consultants (auditors) who are responsible for checking the validity and reliability of the data.
-Some companies use external data assurance.
-Several kinds of external assurance to consider are:
+Some companies outsource data assurance.
+Types of external assurance to consider are:

-- Stakeholder advisory group: This involves a panel or advisory group made up of a diverse set of key stakeholders.
-This group complements more formal types of assurance by evaluating the overall “spirit” of a report, and it can comment on whether high-priority issues are being addressed in a meaningful way.
+- A stakeholder advisory group.
+This involves a panel or advisory group made up of a diverse set of key stakeholders.
+This group complements more formal types of assurance by evaluating the overall “spirit” of a report, and can comment on whether high-priority issues have been addressed in a meaningful way.

 STEP 3 WRITING THE REPORT

-Before you begin writing the text, consider the audience of your report: your investors or shareholders, customers or clients, employees and suppliers, government agencies, and/or others.
-What from your sustainability strategy and practices will most interest these groups?
+Before you begin writing, consider the audience of your report: your investors or shareholders, customers or clients, employees and suppliers, government agencies, and/or others.
+What, from your sustainability strategy and practices, will most interest these groups?
 How can you write the report in a way that brings value to and engages your audience?

 Draft report outline (concept summary)

-Before you begin writing the report, prepare the draft report outline in order to ensure that your report represents the key sustainability issues (material topics) applicable to your company and that it is aligned with stakeholder concerns and expectations (stakeholder engagement).
+Before you begin writing the report, prepare a draft outline to ensure the report represents key sustainability issues (material topics) applicable to your company, and that it is aligned with stakeholder concerns and expectations (stakeholder engagement).

-The report outline is a kind of executive summary that gives a brief description of what the report contains with minimal amounts of detail.
-The subsequent sections will provide the greater and more in-depth detail.
+The report outline is an executive summary that gives a brief description of what the report contains, with minimal amounts of detail.
+The subsequent sections provide greater and more in-depth detail.
 Order the sections of your report so that they create a logical flow and so that you won’t have to backtrack because one section discusses something you don’t reference until a later section.

-- About this report: reporting guidelines, principles, materiality matrix, etc.)
+- About the Report.
+Reporting guidelines, principles, materiality matrix, etc.

-- CEO statement: company vision and strategic goals, sustainability achievements and challenges in the reporting period
+- CEO Statement.
+The company's vision and strategic goals, sustainability achievements and challenges in the reporting period

-- Company profile: values, goals, examples of sustainable products or services
+- Company Profile.
+Values, goals and examples of sustainable products or services

-Occasionally, especially in highly regulated companies (or very big companies, or companies with large scope or distanced unit locations), approval of the report outline (concept) is required prior to the initial drafting of the report’s text.
-In such a situation, the report outline typically has a very deep structure (5-10 pages) in which details of each chapter/passage are described.
+Occasionally, especially in highly regulated companies, very big companies, or companies with large scope or distanced unit locations, approval of the report concept is required prior to drafting of the report’s text.
+In this case, the report outline typically has a very deep structure (5-10 pages) in which details of each chapter/ passage are described.
 It makes sense, as far as it is useful for general coordination within a big company, that everyone can see the big picture and their place within it.
-If information in some chapters has a different origin (different departments responsible for information gathering and preparation), it helps to avoid both overlapping and/or overlooking something important.
+If information in some chapters has a different origin (different departments responsible for information gathering and preparation), it helps to avoid both overlapping and/ or overlooking something important.

-It is up to you to decide the level of detail your report outline (concept) will have.
+It is up to you to decide the level of detail your report outline will have.

 Draft the written report

-Once you have finished your report outline, make a draft of the report, using the outline as a guide.
+Once you have finished your report outline, make a draft of the report.
+Use the outline as a guide.

 Create a story when drafting the written report

-Your report should be a story.
-While your report will contain sustainability must-haves, consider the story behind it along the way.
-Is it a story of change, success or moving toward to your strategic goals?
-How can this story impact your stakeholders’ and your predictions and expectations for the year to come?
+Your report should tell a story.
+While it contains sustainability must-haves, consider the story behind it.
+Is it a story of change, success or moving toward your strategic goals?
+How can this story impact stakeholders’ and your predictions and expectations for the year to come?